hyperledger-solang/solang/docs/language/functions.rst

 .. note::
   The substrate target runtime requires function names to be unique.
   Overloaded function names will be mangled in the ABI.
-  The function name will be concatenated with all of its argument types, seperated by underscores.
+  The function name will be concatenated with all of its argument types, separated by underscores.
   Struct types are represented by their field types (preceded with an extra underscore at the start).
   Enum types are represented as their underlying uint8 type.